lishiyo/digital-twin-mem0/README.md

    cd digital-twin-dao
    ```

-2. Copy the example environment file
+2. Copy the example environment file and fill it out
    ```
    cp .env.example .env
    ```